casmlab/twitter_user_collector/README.md

 Python Versions
 ---------------
 user-timeline-tools was written for Python 2.7.
-It has not been testing on other versions.
+It has not been tested on other versions.

 What You Need Before you Start
 ------------------------------